devdanny2024/wanzami/Tasks and Documents/ui_loading_tasks_2025-12-05.md

 We need to put Skip Into and set intro skip in the admin and also Click next episode at the end also be able to put when the each episode ends if they want to skip cast to the next episode.

 Continue watching is showing the progress marker but when you click movie to continue it starts from the begging instead of the marker

+Search UI is not correct.
+Move the Search bar down.